 Shipping to Scandinavia with NTEX

 When shipping goods to Norway there are two options.
 You can use a general haulage company or a specialist in Scandinavian freight forwarding and logistics.
-Norway shipping companies, such as NTEX, have an advantage over general operators in that we are happy to arrange all your custom duties and import paperwork for you as part of the service.
+Norway shipping companies, such as NTEX, have an advantage over general operators in that we are happy to arrange all your import duties and customs paperwork for you as part of the service.
 With offices in Norway, the UK and across Scandinavia, at NTEX we have the contacts and flexibility to get your goods to your customer in the fastest and most cost-effective way.
 For a free quote or to make a booking, please get in touch through our online contact form.
 You can call us for more information at our UK head office on 01469 571 440.